Skin Care in the Pitta Season

 Easy on the soap.
 At any time of year, soap's foaming action lifts up and carries away the oils necessary to lubricate the skin.
 This can cause the skin to become dry or can lead to overproduction of oil, either of which is bothersome.
 Therefore, it is only necessary to use soap on the underarms and private areas, or if one's skin is really dirty from work or play.

 For rashes, hives, and bites.
 The best way to support calming any of these pitta reactions is with fresh cilantro.
-First wash a handful of cilantro and put it in a blender.
+First, wash a handful of cilantro and put it in a blender.
 Add ½ cup of water and blend to a watery pulp.
 Strain the liquid into a cup, drink the juice, and apply the pulp to the affected area.
-The problem will begin to subside within minutes.
 Repeat this procedure as often as necessary.

 For Great Skin Year Round: